-- To oversee the delivery of the strategy through the Hampshire Safeguarding Adult Board and Safeguarding Children Board - To monitor the evolution of the FGM agenda at a national level and translate into a co-ordinated, appropriate local response - To continue working with regional and national agencies to ensure consistency in approach - To learn from the experience of areas implementing "good practice" programmes on FGM
+- 1. To oversee the delivery of the strategy through the Isle of Wight Safeguarding Adult Board and Safeguarding Children Board - 2.
+To monitor the evolution of the FGM agenda at a national level and translate into a co-ordinated, appropriate local response

-- To work with local partners in developing, implementing and monitoring the effectiveness of the local response - To effectively address FGM related issues at all levels of universal and targeted services - To ensure commissioners, managers and front line professional have the necessary knowledge, skills and resources to identify and appropriately manage suspected and actual cases of FGM - To clearly set out responsibilities and accountability for all professionals in managing FGM - To empower communities to take action to prevent FGM by raising awareness of FGM across Hampshire as appropriate - To maximise opportunities for individuals throughout Hampshire to seek help - To ensure the voice of the child is heard when discussing issues surrounding FGM with girls and their families. - To describe effective arrangements for data recording, analysis and sharing among partners - To Monitoring progress on reducing the risk of FGM in the population - To ensure multi-disciplinary frontline staff (GPs, social workers, paediatricians, mental health workers, teachers, health visitors, school nurses mid wives, police officers.) are skilled to tackle and address FGM.

-1.3 Overview of FGM
+To continue working with regional and national agencies to ensure consistency in approach

+To learn from the experience of areas implementing "good practice" programmes on FGM

+To work with local partners in developing, implementing and monitoring the effectiveness of the local response

+3. To effectively address FGM related issues at all levels of universal and targeted services

+To ensure commissioners, managers and front line professional have the necessary knowledge, skills and resources to identify and appropriately manage suspected and actual cases of FGM

+To clearly set out responsibilities and accountability for all professionals in managing FGM

+4. To empower communities to take action to prevent FGM by raising awareness of FGM across the island as appropriate

+To maximise opportunities for individuals to seek help on the Island.

+5. To describe effective arrangements for data recording, analysis and sharing among partners

+To Monitoring progress on reducing the risk of FGM in the population

+What is FGM?